Skip to content

 Description

 We will do a similar task for the boss cards.
-Do not worry about the functions in the Game yet, those are functions that will be created soon.
-Similar process of unselecting and passing itself to the Game scene for processing.
+Do not worry about the functions in the Game scene yet — those will be created soon.
+The boss card buttons follow the same pattern: un-selecting themselves and passing to the Game scene for processing.

 Instructions

-Create a new scene.
-CTRL+N, CTRL+A, then select: Button
+1. Create a new scene: CTRL+N, then CTRL+A, select Button.

 extends Button